borch008/borch008/README.md

 I am an enthusiastic Data Scientist with an administrative and financial background.
 In my repositories you will find personal projects, my own cheatsheets and tasks of my courses.
 Feel free to contribute!

+🗣️**Idioms**
+I speak, read and write in Catalan, Spanish and English as you can see in my repositories.
+I try to use at least one of my native language (catalan or Spanish) and English in my READMEs. '''English to explain my code in the Jupyter notebooks'''

 🔝 **Why Data Scientist**
 Being able to predict the future is just as amazing as discovering patterns or finding the most influential features in our models.
 The knowledge we can extract from data is limitless.
 Let's work together to make a better a world.